 Paramedics are able to perform many emergency interventions at the patient's side or on the way to the hospital.
 Treatment of injuries or illnesses performed before a victim is taken to the hospital has proven effective to improve the outcome of the illness or injury.
 Altru's paramedics are trained to recognize situations that call for intervention and act quickly to improve the patient's condition.

 - Intercept Program

 One unique opportunity to being a hospital-based ambulance service is the intercept program.
-If an outlying ambulance service asks for additional help with a critically ill or injured patient, a paramedic team is dispatched to meet them while the ambulance requesting assistance drives towards them.
-When the two ambulances merge, one of Altru's paramedics boards the other ambulance and provides advanced care.
+If an outlying ambulance service asks for additional help with a critically ill or injured patient, a paramedic lead team is dispatched to meet them while the ambulance requesting assistance drives towards them.
+When the two ambulances merge, the team boards the other ambulance and provides advanced care.